boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 issued to the intended CPE or an "evil-twin" CPE.
 This drawback can be corrected by enhancing {{?RFC9345}} to include a string that uniquely identifies the delegated credential (e.g., including hash of customer id or other unique identifier in the FQDN such as "HASH.cpe.example.com").

-This document assumes such an enhancement to {{?RFC9345}} has been standardized and deployed.
+  > For the sake of simplifying the analysis, this document assumes such an enhancement to {{?RFC9345}} has been standardized and deployed.

 R-REDUCE-CA: yes, somewhat by moving CA signing from public CA to a